Alerting & On-Call — Observability & Reliability

 Key Points for Distributed Logging

-- Centralized logging aggregates logs from all services into a single searchable system
+- Centralized logging pulls logs from all services into one searchable system

-- Structured logging (JSON) enables querying and filtering — unstructured text logs are nearly useless at scale
+- Structured logging (JSON) makes querying and filtering possible.
+Unstructured text logs become useless past a handful of services

-- ELK/EFK stack (Elasticsearch, Fluentd/Logstash, Kibana) is the classic open-source solution
+- ELK/EFK stack (Elasticsearch, Fluentd/Logstash, Kibana) is the classic open-source approach

-- Log levels (DEBUG, INFO, WARN, ERROR) should be dynamically adjustable without redeploy
+- Log levels (DEBUG, INFO, WARN, ERROR) should be adjustable at runtime without a redeploy

-- Correlation IDs (trace IDs) tie logs across services for a single request — essential for debugging
+- Correlation IDs (trace IDs) connect logs across services for a single request, and they are non-negotiable for debugging

 Common Mistakes with Distributed Logging

-- Logging sensitive data (passwords, tokens, PII) — violates compliance and creates security risks
+- Logging sensitive data (passwords, tokens, PII), which violates compliance and creates security risks

-- Unstructured log messages — grep-based debugging doesn't scale past 10 services
+- Unstructured log messages.
+Grep-based debugging falls apart past 10 services

-- Not setting log retention policies — storage costs grow unbounded
+- Not setting log retention policies, so storage costs grow forever

-- Logging too much at INFO level — volume overwhelms the logging pipeline
+- Logging too much at INFO level, overwhelming the logging pipeline with noise

-- Not buffering logs — direct writes to Elasticsearch from every pod creates write amplification
+- Not buffering logs.
+Direct writes to Elasticsearch from every pod cause write amplification

 Tools for Distributed Logging